Fynbos Forever Programme

 Conservation at Work in partnership with CapeNature.

-Through a generous grant from the Millennium Trust in 2011, the TMF has been supporting the CapeNature Biodiversity Stewardship Programme.
+Through generous grants from the Millennium Trust in 2011 and 2025, the TMF has been supporting the CapeNature Biodiversity Stewardship Programme.
 The purpose of this project is to deliver stewardship assistance to landowners who have signed contracts with CapeNature declaring their properties or portions thereof “Contract Nature Reserves” or entering into “Biodiversity Agreements” by supporting landowners with training and knowledge sharing and in implementing management actions on the Stewardship sites which will benefit the biodiversity conservation of the properties.
 Through an elaborate partnership between CapeNature, Conservation@Work and TMF, the formal protected area network of the CFR has grown considerably over the years and the programme continues to grow.

 OUR OTHER PROGRAMMES